-Retain and enhance tree canopy cover to mitigate UHI impacts and improve biodiversity and pedestrian amenity that benefit from the established mature tree must be retained in the site's redevelopment.
+Retain and enhance tree canopy cover to mitigate UHI impacts and improve biodiversity and pedestrian amenity

+The Emerald Hill Health and Housing precinct is one of very few sites in South Melbourne that benefit from the established mature tree canopies around its perimeter.
+These trees must be retained in the site's redevelopment.